August 27, 2021

 Identifying Yourself as the Sender

-Every message you send must clearly identify you as the sender, except in follow-up messages of an ongoing conversation.
+Every message you send must clearly identify you (the party that obtained the opt-in from the recipient) as the sender, except in follow-up messages of an ongoing conversation.

 The initial message that you send to an individual needs to include the following language: “Reply STOP to unsubscribe,” or the equivalent using another standard opt-out keyword, such as STOPALL, UNSUBSCRIBE, CANCEL, END, and QUIT.